Into Africa: Exploring Theology & Ministry in Nairobi, Kenya

 Course Description

-With the dramatic shift in the centre of Christianity from the West to the Majority World, Africa is now a nucleus of global Christianity.
-This course will explore aspects of African Christianity, both intellectually and experientially, through exposure to theology and ministry in Nairobi, Kenya.
-The course will be co-taught by an African theologian, Dr. Martin Munyao, and will include local graduate theological students in Nairobi.| Offered | 2026 Summer |
+With the dramatic shift in the center of world Christianity from the West to the Majority World, Africa is now a vital center of global Christianity.
+This course will explore aspects of African Christianity, both intellectually and experientially, through intensive exposure to theology and ministry in Nairobi, Kenya.

 | Dates | May 23 - Jun 5 |